rtxsc/pico-blynk-mqtt/README.md

 # Blynk MQTT client for MicroPython
-### pico-blynk-mqtt
-Repo for my work on Raspberry Pi Pico W / 2W with Blynk MQTT via MicroPython
+#### Repo for my work on Raspberry Pi Pico W / 2W with Blynk MQTT via MicroPython
 ---
 This example was verified to work with `MicroPython v1.25.0` on:
 - `Raspberry Pi Pico W` (RP2040)
 - `Raspberry Pi Pico 2W` (RP2350)

+Features added to the the logic (4 Aug 2025 Mon):
+- `Intelligent WiFi network monitoring via async socket poll`
+- `Offline mode in case of prolonged network downtime`

 ## Prepare your Device in Blynk.Cloud